MikaKorpela/springboot-security-database-jdbc/README.md

 - `users` - contains the user credentials
 - `authorities` - contains the user roles

-The used database in this case is MySLQL, but it can be any database that is supported by Spring Boot.
+The used database in this case is MySQL, but it can be any database that is supported by Spring Boot.

 The following properties are needed for accessing the database; hard-coded and human readable credentials should be used on development only.